samasri/omr/tools/compiler/OMRStatistics/doc/README.md

 3. When it finds no more parents, the tool goes back to X and records all its methods in another map (let us call it _function_ map)
 4. After visiting all classes in the source code, the processing of these 2 maps starts
 5. The tool iterates through all the records in the _hierarchy_ map processing each child/parent relationship to create `Hierarchy` structures.
 A `Hierarchy` is a data structure that represents a hierarchy of classes, keeping track of the base class and other important information.
 6. After that, the tool iterates through the records in the _function_ map creating a `MethodTracker` class.
-A `MethodTracker` keeps track of the occurence information of a unique function across all classes in a hierarchy.
+A `MethodTracker` keeps track of the occurrence information of a unique function across all classes in a hierarchy.
 Hence, each _Hierarchy_ structure contains an array of `MethodTracker`s, one for each unique method.

+PS: More detailed algorithms for each functionality are found in the 2 files: [Collecting Method Information Algorithm.cpp](https://github.com/samasri/omr/blob/master/tools/compiler/OMRStatistics/doc/Collecting%20Method%20Information%20Algorithm.cpp) and [Creating Hierarchies Algorithm.md](https://github.com/samasri/omr/blob/master/tools/compiler/OMRStatistics/doc/Creating%20Hierarchies%20Algorithm.md)

 # Testing
 This tool has 13 test cases so far (more to be added as development progresses).
 The test inputs and expected outputs are found in the _test_ directory under the main OMRStatistics directory.